Nebukam/PCGExtendedToolkit/_sources/doc-assets/asset-collections/settings-col-asset.md

 | Weight       | The weight of this entry, relative to the others in the list.<br>Higher weights means higher chance of being picked, if the context is using weighted random selection. |
 | Category       | A category associated with this entry. *Think of it as a unique tag.* |

-> An entry `Weight` is not only used for Weighted Random selection, but is also used to sort entries in certain cases; among which `Indexed Weight` (Ascending/Descending) distribution mode of the {% include lk id='Asset Staging' %} node.
+> An entry `Weight` is not only used for Weighted Random selection, but is also used to sort entries in certain cases; among which `Indexed Weight` (Ascending/Descending) distribution mode of the [Asset Staging](../assets-staging.html) node.
 {: .infos-hl }

 ---